 The SALT transcript format defines a word as a set of characters bound by spaces.
 In SALT, fsqwú is a word, though not recognizable in English.
 We transcribe what is said using standard orthography.
 This means that we transcribe the words used but not the pronunciation used by the speaker.
 Articulation errors are not typed in a SALT transcript.
 Word transcription is driven by using the same spelling for words heard regardless of articulation.
 For example, a speaker who reduces /r/ clusters might say "tuck" for "truck".
 Contextually, the transcriber would know the speaker intended to say "truck" and thus would type the word "truck" to get accurate vocabulary measures.
 Similarly, pronunciation differences due to regional dialects are not typed in a SALT transcript.
 As an example, the speaker drops the "g" and says "waitin" for "waiting".
-This would be transcribed as "waiting" (see Chapter 8 for a discussion of dialectal variations in African American English).
+This would be transcribed as "waiting".
 Note that clinicians interested in tracking articulation errors and dialectal variations could mark the instances using word codes (see the "Customized Coding" section later in this chapter).